HuestonCo/wordpress-llm-crawler-log/readme.txt

 * GPTBot and CCBot detection

 == Upgrade Notice ==

+= 1.4.3 =
+Refined focus on AI/LLM bots only!
+Cleaner analytics with 27 verified AI agents.
+Improved performance and classification.

 = 1.4.2 =
 New AI agents supported!
 Now tracking GoogleAgent-Mariner, Gemini-Deep-Research, NovaAct, Devin, LinerBot, and QualifiedBot.
 Stay ahead of the latest AI crawlers.